Introducing Overland Water Protection! Don’t think you’re at risk? Keep reading.

 Each insurance company has introduced Overland Water Protection using their own data, flood maps, ratings and program features.
 In some cases, you may not have coverage available to you with your current company but could qualify with one of our other company partners.

 Still don’t think you are at risk?

 At the national level, the Insurance Bureau of Canada is working on a Canadian solution for flood insurance programs, including flood mapping and coordination with governments.
 In the meantime, some insurance companies have developed out coverage options that you may be eligible for which you should be aware of.
-Below is a brief overview of each company’s coverage.
+Below is a brief overview of each company’s overland water coverage.
 To see if you are eligible for this coverage come visit one of our locations or contact us.